simukappu/activity_notification/README.md

 $ bin/rails generate activity_notification:migration CreateSubscriptions -t subscriptions
 $ bin/rake db:migrate
 ```
-If you are using a different table name than "subscriptions", change the settings in your config/initializers/activity_notification.rb file, e.g.:
+If you are using a different table name than the default "subscriptions", change the settings in your config/initializers/activity_notification.rb file, e.g, if you use the table name "notifications_subscription" instead:

 ```
 config.subscription_table_name = "notifications_subscriptions"